NorMatch: Matching Normalizing Flows with Discriminative Classifiers for Semi-Supervised Learning: Methodology

 \subsection{Motivation}

-Our insight is that the consensus among diverse classifiers on a pseudo-label can reduce the risk of confirmation bias.
-Diversity is ensured by using two fundamentally different but complementary classifiers, namely, the NFC as a generative classifier and the Softmax classifier as a discriminative one.
+Our insight is that the consensus among diverse classifiers on a pseudo-label can reduce the risk of confirmation bias. {Following the work of ~\citep{melville2003constructing}, we can define the diversity as the measure of disagreement across different classifiers. } Diversity is ensured by using two fundamentally different but complementary classifiers, namely, the NFC as a generative classifier and the Softmax classifier{, e.g., a fully connected layer followed by a Softmax activation function,} as a discriminative one.

-We choose NFC as the auxiliary classifier for the following reasons.
-(1) Compared to other generative models like GAN or VAE, normalizing flows can evaluate the exact probability density for new test data.
+We choose the {Normalizing Flow Classifier (NFC)} as the auxiliary classifier for the following reasons.
+(1) Compared to other generative models like GAN or VAE, normalizing flows can evaluate the exact probability density for new test data. {This means that given new test data, we can know the probability of the data following the distribution of a specific class.
+In practice, the class-specific distribution is modeled by the $y$-th component of the Gaussian Mixture Model (GMM) in ~\eqref{eq:prob_nfc} (as we implement the NFC as a RealNVP~\citep{papamakarios2017masked} followed by a GMM prior~\citep{izmailov2020semi}, with the RealNVP acting as invertible and differentiable mapping functions).
+If we further normalize such a class-specific probability using all the probabilities of all the classes, then the output of the Normalizing Flow can be used to measure the probability of the input data following the distribution of all the different classes, which is illustrated in ~\eqref{eq:prob_nfc}}.
 Therefore, normalizing flow can be used as a generative classifier while the others cannot.
-(2) Compared to other Softmax-based discriminative classifier as auxiliary one, the NFC can be used to model the marginal distribution of unlabeled data in an unsupervised way.
+(2) Compared to another Softmax-based discriminative classifier as an auxiliary one, the NFC can be used to model the marginal distribution of unlabeled data in an unsupervised way.
 This can boost the performance (as demonstrated in Table~\ref{tab:nfc_vs_dc}).
-More importantly, NFC, as a generative classifier, is more complementary to the main discriminative classifier than using other discriminative classifier.
+More importantly, NFC, as a generative classifier, is more complementary to the main discriminative classifier than using another discriminative classifier.
 We then can ensure the diversity of these two classifiers.

 Concretely, diversity manifests in the following ways.
-Firstly, the NFC predicts the conditional probability derived from Bayes Theorem while a discriminative classifier directly learns the conditional probability distribution $p(y|z)$, where $z$ is the feature representation of an image $x$ and $y$ is an element of the label space.
-Secondly, NFC is a Euclidean distance-based classifier~\cite{izmailov2020semi} while the Softmax-based discriminative classifier focuses on cosine distance.
+Firstly, the {Normalizing Flow Classifier (NFC)} predicts the conditional probability derived from Bayes Theorem while a discriminative classifier directly learns the conditional probability distribution $p(y|z)$, where $z$ is the feature representation of an image $x$ and $y$ is an element of the label space.
+Secondly, NFC is a Euclidean distance-based classifier~\citep{izmailov2020semi} while the Softmax-based discriminative classifier focuses on cosine distance.
 The NFC is Euclidean distance-based classifier as it predicts the labels based on the following conditional probability: